-The Company has explained how climate change has been reflected in notes 3 and 11 of the financial statements how they have reflected the impact of climate change in their financial statements.
+The Company has explained in how climate change has been reflected in notes 2 & 11 of the financial statements how they have reflected the impact of climate change in their financial statements.

-Our audit effort in considering the impact of climate change on the financial statements was focused on evaluating the adequacy of the Company's disclosures in the financial statements as set out in notes 3 and 11 and conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on NAV.
+Our audit effort in considering the impact of climate change on the financial statements was focused on evaluating the adequacy of the Company's disclosures in the financial statements as set out in Notes 3 & 11 and conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on NAV.